 Following a short period of review and stakeholder engagement it was agreed that moving the project from a static build process to a manufacturing flow line would provide the structure, discipline and accountability needed to accelerate delivery of the program and improve cost control.

-ORBIZ were engaged to facilitate the planning and implementation of the flow line whilst coaching the project team in the systems and behaviours required to successfully operate it.
+ORBIZ were engaged in facilitating the planning and implementation of the flow line whilst coaching the project team in the systems and behaviours required to operate it successfully.

 - First car set through new flow line achieved a 17% improvement in labour costs

 - Improved performance has seen a significant and rapid increase in customer satisfaction and team morale

 - The contractor has increased ability to identify and justify claims for out of scope work